Easter Oratory

 How did the 'Schweisstuch' of death become a comforting veil?

-[By the way: The Greek word used in John 20: 7 is ‘soudarion’, which is the Latin word: sudarium, which is the French word suaire.
+Some free associations (= the bulk of my 2002 contribution) link it with another very famous 'Schweisstuch', namely Veronica's.
+It seems important.
+In English Veronica's napkin is referred to as Veronica's veil.
+In German and Dutch there is no problem: Schweisstuch/zweetdoek is used both for the 'piece of cloth' lying apart of the other linen clothes in Jesus' grave AND for the 'piece of cloth' Veronica is said to have given to Jesus at the via dolorosa to wipe of his face.The Greek word used in John 20: 7 is ‘soudarion’, which is the Latin word: sudarium, which is the French word suaire.
 Veronica's veil in Latin also is called 'sudarium'.
-I think that the linguistic chaos now is complete, because AFAIK the French word 'suaire' is also used for the shroud of Turin...
+I think that the linguistic chaos now is complete, because the French word 'suaire' is also used for the shroud of Turin...
 This linguistic chaos reflects the chaos around the pseudo-historical adventures of both Veronica's veil and Jesus' shroud.
-Art-historians, esp. the realm of painting, have a hard job here!]
+Art-historians, esp. the realm of painting, have a hard job here!

-Because by blending the 'veil' of the grave and the 'veil' of Veronica together to one 'veil' a whole history of healing and comforting power of a 'veil' becomes apparent.
+linking the 'veil' of the grave with the 'veil' of Veronica together to one 'veil' a whole history of healing and comforting power of a 'veil' becomes apparent.
+In the legend of Veronica [6th stage of the 'Way of the Cross'] and her 'veil' already two legends are blended into one story.

 2. In another legend King Abgar of Edessa is cured from an illness because he looked at Jesus' portrait, which was send to him - on request - by Jesus himself (painted by Abgar’s court painter 'to life' (with Jesus as a model) yes legends dare to tread where angels...)

-Conclusion: the comforting and healing power of Veronica's veil is transferred to a biblical parallel: the seeing of the veil in Jesus' grave.
+2002: the comforting and healing power of Veronica's veil is transferred to a biblical parallel: the seeing of the veil in Jesus' grave.

 Enjoy life at Easter!

-Nick Kaufman added later on a usefull remark about Jewish Burial customs: The customs are observed much as they were in Christ's time up until this day with burial in Jerusalem taking place (by law) on the very same day as death (due to the sanctity of the Holy City).
-Ritual purification (annointment) and the wrapping of the deceased in a number of white shrouds occurs before burial.
-For an interesting explanation of the ritual - the following site might be useful: http://www.jhom.com/topics/color/shrouds.htm
+Later on Nick Kaufman added a usefull remark about Jewish burial customs: The customs are observed much as they were in Christ's time up until this day with burial in Jerusalem taking place (by law) on the very same day as death (due to the sanctity of the Holy City).
+Ritual purification (anointment) and the wrapping of the deceased in a number of white shrouds occurs before burial.
+For an interesting explanation of the ritual - the following site might be useful: //jhom.com/topics/color/shrouds.htm.
+It would appear therefore that the "Schweisstuch" is more likely to be the separate white hood which is placed over the deceased's head prior to being buried.

 ----